A close-up of a mechanical/gaming keyword with keys W, A, S, D (common gaming controls) as the focus

 Game – Design and Simulation diploma program

-• Bring game design and simulation to life as a video game designer with Georgian’s new two-year diploma program
+• Bring game design and simulation to life as a video game designer with Georgian’s two-year diploma program

 • Explore the latest video game design and simulation tools and techniques.
 Turn game concepts into 2D and 3D experiences for PC, console, mobile and more

-The Business of Esports (BUSI 2025) course
+The Business of Esports course (BUSI 2025)

-• In this course, students use their understanding of general business concepts to dive deeply into the esports industry to either learn more about a future career or study business concepts in greater depth in terms of an industry sector that is of interest to them
+• The wide variety of businesses supporting video games being played as a professional sport need employees who understand the global esports industry.
+In this course, students use their understanding of general business concepts to dive deeply into the esports industry to either learn more about a future career or study business concepts in greater depth in terms of an industry sector that is of interest to them

 Esport Canada Post-Secondary